1. Copy website to live server

 If you’ve got landing pages for a Google Adwords ads, these might be deindexed from search results and only ever be accessed by a visitor when they click a specific ad.

-There might also be password-protected pages that only staff or VIP customers would ever need to access, which would need to be hidden from search engines.
+There might also be password-protected pages that only staff or VIP customers would ever need to access, which would also need to be hidden from search engines.

 New Website Guide